Jewish Women’s Getaway

 Judy Robkin

 A native Atlantan, Judy is a professional studio potter.
 Her work is shown in numerous juried shows and galleries.
-In addition to her time at Ramah Darom, she teaches Clay Handbuilding to adults at the John C. Campbell Folk School in Murphy, North Carolina, and enjoys sharing her love of art with her students.
+In addition to her time at Ramah Darom, she teaches Pottery to adults at the John C. Campbell Folk School in Murphy, North Carolina, and enjoys sharing her love of art with her students.
 At Ramah Darom, whether teaching drawing, painting, clay or fabric arts, she encourages creativity and individuality to seasoned artists as well as to beginners.
-Judy’s work can be found on her website and her Etsy store.

 McKenzie Wren